Hurley (album): Critical reception

-The review aggregator website Metacritic gave the album an average score of 68%, which indicates "generally favorable reviews".
 After the album was leaked to the internet, Weezer made it available for free streaming on the band's MySpace page.
 Many music sites and magazines used this as an opportunity to review the album before it was tangibly released to the public.

 Michael Roffman of Consequence of Sound wrote "From the get-go, Hurley feels more personal and at heart than anything on Raditude".
 NMEs Rob Parker comments "...it’s got the charm and spark of the Weezer of old, and that’s a quality you just can’t fake."
 The New York Times writer Jon Caramanica regards it as "the group’s strongest album in recent years."
 Adam Thomas at Sputnikmusic considered it an improvement over the band's previous three albums, saying "Hurley proves that Rivers still has some gas left in the tank."
 Jeff Jensen of Entertainment Weekly regarded it as a "...terrific rebound, a blast of sonic sweetness that finds the band integrating '60s pop influences".
 At AllMusic, Stephen Thomas Erlewine noted "Sometimes, the quirks become overwhelming...but usually the melodies and riffs are clean, simple, and powerful, hooking immediately and sticking around for a while.